brpandey/leetcode-notes/sys-design/hacking/37_distributed_rate_limiter.md

 The centralization of tokens in a rate limiter service comes with its problems:

-* **Race conditions**: If multiple servers attempt to consume tokens simultaneously. could lead to unsynchronized decrements of the tokens, which undermines the purpose of the rate limiter.
-Adding a lock per (policy id, user id) tuple or fine-grained policy would allow only one client to consume tokens at a time but also serializes the throttling logic.
+* **Race conditions**: If multiple servers attempt to consume tokens simultaneously, it could lead to unsynchronized decrements of the tokens, which undermines the purpose of the rate limiter.
+Adding a **lock** per (policy id, user id) tuple or fine-grained policy would allow only one client to consume tokens at a time but also serializes the throttling logic.
 This problem becomes worse where there is high concurrency.

 * **Poor performance**: Each server needs to make a remote call to the Rating Limiter Service, which adds network and service overhead.

 These problems can be mitigated by relaxing the strong consistency requirements of a rate limiter and adding a Rate Limiter Client on each server, as shown in the diagram below.
-The Rate Limiter Client is a thin client that allows servers to make local in-memory calls to consume tokens that are synchronized with the central Rate Limiter Service.
+The Rate Limiter Client is a **thin client** that allows servers to make local in-memory calls to consume tokens that are synchronized with the central Rate Limiter Service.

 ![](imgs/0110.jpg)